Deadly U.S. ice storm turns Atlanta into parking lot, strands thousands

 "I don't know if he's laying out in the snow or what," she said.
 "It's the most hurtful thing because I don't know anything that's going on with my brother."

-The storm took a toll on air travel across the region, with more than 2,600 U.S. flights canceled and hundreds of others delayed, according to flight tracking website FlightAware.com.
+The storm took a toll on air travel across the region, with more than 2,600 U.S. flights cancelled and hundreds of others delayed, according to flight tracking website FlightAware.com.

-In southern Louisiana, the ice and cold were the worst the region has seen in a decade.

-Near New Orleans, sections of major roadways were closed, including the 24-mile Causeway Bridge spanning Lake Pontchartrain, and nearly a full day of flights were canceled at Louis Armstrong New Orleans International Airport.

 Nicole Lynch, 22, a student at Kennesaw State University, was among the Atlanta motorists who found themselves stuck in frustrating traffic snarls.